OctopusDeploy/blog/blog/2021-08/telemetry-crows-nest/index.md

 ### Apdex routes

 Every web request has an endpoint.
 The endpoint is the subject of the request.
 The path to fulfilling these requests are routes.
 The performance of individual routes can are in the customer's view.
 The view shows metrics such as the mean, median and highest value of a request.
-Admin users can use these metrics to identify the worst-performing routes in a later version.
+We can use these metrics to identify the worst-performing routes in a later version.

 ![Apdex Routes](apdex-route.png "Apdex Routes")

 #### Apdex route difference

-Admin users can use Crow's Nest to view the differences in routes across different versions.
+We can use Crow's Nest to view the differences in routes across different versions.
 The project routes improved between 2020.6 and 2021.1, as indicated by the green difference indicators for the Apdex score.

 ![Apdex Routes Difference](apdex-route-diff.png "Apdex Routes Difference")